tomgilder/routemaster/README.md

 Please don't report bugs yet; it's way too early.
 There are almost no tests, so there will be bugs 😁

+There's currently no performance optimisation.
+Widgets are rebuilt way too much on navigation.

 # Design goals

 * Work with the Flutter Navigator 2.0 API, don't try to replace it.